htvekov/openHASP-Sonos-media-player/README.md

 ### Keywords:
 - **Source/playlist album image** is displayed as background for the entire page.
 All other overlaying objects are drawn with varying opacity on top of the source/album image
-	- **Zoom** function used to e.g. resize TuneIn’s source images, as they are only 145 x 145 pixels max.
+	- **Zoom** function used to e.g. resize TuneIn’s source images, as many are 300x300 pixels
  - **Next/previous buttons**
 	 - **In active playlist:** Select next/previous song
 	- **When source is selected:** Skip to next/previous source in list.
 Will also skip to first source, if at last source or vice versa (loop through)